 It’s about finding what all those ideas are leading us to.
-Finding order in the chaos of the big bang that is the brainstorming phase.
-This is the first attempt to create this documentation but it should not be the last.
-You have to keep coming back to it, refine, redefine it as you go.
-This will be the North star of the project during production, it can still evolve during the concept phase but not anymore once the production starts.
-Try to fill those in, if it’s unclear, leave it blank for now.
+Finding order in the chaos of the big bang, which is the brainstorming phase.
+This is the first attempt to create this documentation, but it should not be the last.
+You have to keep returning to it, refining it, and redefining it as you go.
+This will be the North star of the project during production, it can still evolve during the concept phase but not anymore once production starts.
+Try to fill those in.
+If it’s unclear, leave it blank for now.

 It’s something that all aspects of the game should speak to.

-People should be able to have a different opinion about it.
-Ask yourself “What is your opinion of [Theme]?”.
+People should be able to have different opinions about it.
+Ask yourself, “What is your opinion of [Theme]?”.

-The theme is what the whole team can use to look in the same direction.
+The whole team can use the theme to look in the same direction.